deepdev1/LinuxTshoot/MongoDb.md

 <details>

-<summary> MongoDB VM instances not starting the on reboot </summary>
+<summary> MongoDB service not starting after VM instance reboot </summary>

 Context: The MongoDB VMware instances cluster has been created via tar archive, on a separate user "mongo".
 The "start_mongo" script is not being run upon reboot.